Don Bank: History

 Edward Wollstonecraft arrived in the area and took possession of Portion 323 in September 1819, which was eventually granted to him on 30 June 1825.
-Don Bank was built on part of 524 acre of Portion 323 A pioneer of shipping and whaling rather than a farmer, Wollstonecraft built Crows Nest Cottage on his land (now the site of the present Presbyterian Church in Shirley Road).
-Don Bank was not built between 1820 and 1830 as was previously assumed but recent research based on survey plans and title investigation conclusively establish that it was built no earlier than July 1853 and was extended in November 1854 when it is referred to by description in a contemporary newspaper advertisement for the sale of land and property on the North Shore by Mrs. Charlotte Carr.
+Don Bank was built on part of 524 acre of Portion 323.

+A pioneer of shipping and whaling rather than a farmer, Wollstonecraft built Crows Nest Cottage on his land (now the site of the present Presbyterian Church in Shirley Road).
+Don Bank was not built between 1820 and 1830 as was previously assumed; recent research based on survey plans and title investigation conclusively establish that it was built no earlier than July 1853.
+Also, it was extended in November 1854 when it is referred to by description in a contemporary newspaper advertisement for the sale of land and property on the North Shore by Mrs. Charlotte Carr.

-In 1853 William Carr, a solicitor purchased the site.
+In 1853 William Carr, a solicitor, purchased the site.
 Before completion of that sale, Don Bank was built as the intended residence of his widow, Charlotte Carr.
-It was then known as St. Leonard's Cottage and described as a four roomed home in an unsuccessful advertisement offering it for sale in November 1854.
-In 1853 it was known as St Leonard's Cottage.
+In 1853 it became known as St. Leonard's Cottage.
+It is described as a four-room home in an advertisement offering it for sale in November 1854.

-Room 6 (dining room), 1 and 7 (kitchen) were constructed between 1856 and 1858.
+Room 6 (dining room), room 1 and room 7 (kitchen) were constructed between 1856 and 1858.